Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 1851

 Since Valentine’s Day is upon us, today and tomorrow we take a new look at the Lover archetype as it plays out upon the stage of Life.
-Our life experiences all result from our interactions with others on many levels; as we learn from our interactions, we understand how to become wise and happy in our choices.
+Our life experiences are a product of how we interact with others on the 12 frequency zones of human existences; as a result of what we learn from our many different types of interactions with others, we are offered opportunities to become wise and happy in our choices.

-Though I’ve given you this material before, this year I’ll announce that the concepts discussed in these two Valentine’s Day articles are part of a book I’m writing on help mates, Soul Mates, and Twin Flames.
+Though I’ve given you this material before, this year I’ve rewritten several parts and added significant passages.
+Also, these two Valentine’s Day articles are part of a book I’m writing on help mates, Soul Mates, and Twin Flames.
 These are definitely not the same things, and knowing the distinctions can help us to understand our Spiritual journey in the field of relationships, and why some things happened as they did.
-For now, let’s begin our exploration of relationships and the signs and signals of healthy v unhealthy ones.
+For now, let’s begin our exploration of relationships and the signs and signals of healthy vs. unhealthy ones.

-The Tibetan offers that understanding and living "Right Relationships" is one of the key lessons we humans are learning throughout our lives on this Earth.
+The Tibetan Spiritual Master known as D.K. offers that understanding and living "Right Relationships" is one of the key lessons we humans are learning throughout our lives on this Earth.
 All relationships teach us on-going lessons in finding and living our Highest Self.
-All relationships mirror who we are back to us, since in what we do and don’t do we find self-awareness.
+All relationships mirror who we are back to us, since we can find self-awareness in what we do and don’t do, what we say and don’t say, and how we respond in ten thousand ways as we dance with others.

-What we say “yes” to and what we say “no” to on every level of life entirely determines the lessons we’re dealing with at any moment.
-Through our errors we come to an understanding of what we learned; though our successful interactions we become creative builders in both inner and outer space.
+What we say “yes” to and what we say “no” to on every level of life entirely determines the lessons we’re dealing with at any moment, and whether they are difficult or easy.
+Through our errors we come to an understanding of what we needed to learn to replace dysfunctional responses with conscious choices; though our successful interactions we become creative builders in both inner and outer space, both personally and interpersonally.

-Every interaction we have with everyone we encounter throughout our lives teaches us the relationship between our lower self and our Higher Self.
-In each interaction, either we’re expressing our Higher Self’s intention, or dealing with the errors of the lower self’s desires.
-Each interaction teaches us about our attachment to perception, as well as obsolete or counterproductive ways of relating to others.
+Every interaction we have with everyone we encounter throughout our lives opens the doors to understanding the relationship between our lower self and our Higher Self.
+In each interaction, either we’re expressing our Higher Self’s intention, or dealing with the errors of the lower self’s desires and assumptions.
+Each interaction teaches us about our attachment to perception, as well as our tendencies to revert to obsolete or counterproductive ways of relating to others.